WSG23/yosai_intel_dashboard_fresh/tests/README.md

 When the optional packages are missing, tests depending on them are automatically skipped.

+## Test Configuration

+The test environment is initialised by `tests/config.py`.
+Importing this module adds the project root to `sys.path`, sets a few required environment variables and registers lightweight stubs for optional dependencies like `hvac`, `cryptography` and `boto3`. `tests/conftest.py` loads it automatically so the fixtures it exposes (for example `fake_unicode_processor` and `temp_dir`) are available to all tests.

 ## Migrating Test Imports

 The helper script `tools/migrate_tests.py` updates test files to use the